Kubernetes for Small Teams: When K8s Makes Sense

 However, Kubernetes introduces its own complexity.
 Running a Kubernetes cluster requires managing the control plane, maintaining worker nodes, configuring networking and storage, setting up access controls, implementing monitoring, and handling regular upgrades.
 Each of these areas requires specific knowledge and ongoing attention.
 For a small team, this operational overhead can consume a significant portion of available engineering capacity.

-When Kubernetes Is the Wrong Tool
+When Kubernetes Is the Wrong Tool for Your Project

 For most small teams, a single server or a straightforward cloud hosting setup handles their application scale without issue.
 If you are running a web application with a database, a queue, and a cache, you can deploy this using Docker Compose on a single server or a small VPS with basic monitoring and a deployment script.
 This approach takes an afternoon to understand and can be maintained by one engineer without dedicated platform expertise.